-We have no evidence that any of your information has been misused.
-Nevertheless, out of an abundance of caution, we want to make you aware of the incident.
-To protect you from potential misuse of your information, we are offering a complimentary one-year membership of Experian IdentityWorksSM Credit 1B.
+We have no evidence that any of your personal information has been misused.
+Nevertheless, we want to make you aware of the incident.
+We are offering a complimentary membership of Experian IdentityWorksSM Credit 3B.
 This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
-IdentityWorks Credit 1B is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on identity theft prevention and IdentityWorks Credit 1B, including instructions on how to activate your complimentary one-year membership, please see the additional information provided in this letter.
+IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
+For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary membership, please see the additional information provided in this letter.

-This letter also provides precautionary measures you can take to protect your personal information, including placing a Fraud Alert and Security Freeze on your credit files, and obtaining a free credit report.
+This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and/or Security Freeze on your credit files, and/or obtaining a free credit report.
 Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.